 - h.
 When complete, press the Esc key to return to the Advanced Functions menu.
 The Confirm pop-up window appears. - i.
-Select YES to confirm the changes; then, press Enter. - j.
+Select YES to confirm the changes; then, press Enter.

+j.
 From the Advanced Functions menu, select Display/Change Adapter Parameters.
 A screen similar to the following appears.

 k.
 Select Change Adapter Host/SCSI ID.
+A screen similar to the following appears.

 Note: Do not attempt to change the host ID on both ServeRAID II adapters in a pair at the exact same time.
-Doing so can cause a problem, such as a server "lock-up."
+Doing so can cause a problem, such as a server lock-up.

-- I. Use the Up Arrow (↑) or Down Arrow (↓) key to select a field on this screen. - m.
-Change the SCSI ID for the adapter on the channels that will be shared, to SCSI ID 6, the default setting is 7.
-Normally, non-shared channels are set to SCSI ID 7.
+- I. Use the Up Arrow (↑) key or Down Arrow (↓) key to select a field on this screen. - m.
+Change the SCSI ID for the adapter on the channels that will be shared to SCSI ID 6; the default setting is 7.
+Normally, nonshared channels are set to SCSI ID 7.

 If your configuration will contain multiple ServeRAID adapter pairs, each adapter Host Configuration ID must be unique.
+Do not assign a Host configuration ID or Cluster Partner Configuration ID to adapters that do not contain any shared channels.

 n.
-Enter a name for the Host Configuration ID for server A, for example, Server_A.
+Enter a name for the Host Configuration ID for Server A, for example, Server\A.

-Enter a name for the Host Configuration ID for server B, referred to as the Cluster Partner Configuration ID on the screen, for example, Server_B.
-You will see a screen similar to the following.
+o.
+Enter a name that you plan to use for the Host Configuration ID for Server B, referred to as the Cluster Partner Configuration ID on the screen, for example, Server\B. You will see a screen similar to the following.